PaulOfford/mbserver/README.md

 Although we show four digits above for the reference (nnnn), the server supports any number of digits up to a value of 2000000000.

+## Weather File
+MbServer can deliver weather information, which the user requests with `M.WX`.
+The file name must be:

+`0000 - Current Weather.txt`

+The content can be any text supported by JS8Call.
+The sample directory contains an example of a current weather file.

 ## Installation

 * Clone the repo or download the zip file from here - https://github.com/PaulOfford/mbserver
   * Click on the green Clone button
-* Create a posts directory on your PC
-* Move the sample posts downloaded into the posts directory
-* In settings.py, change the posts_dir variable in the script to reflect the location of the directory - note the use of \\\\ in Windows paths
+* In settings.py, change the posts_dir variable to reflect the location of your posts directory - note the use of \\\\ in Windows paths\*
 * In JS8Call go to *File -> Settings -> Reporting*
 * In the API section check Enable TCP Server API and Accept TCP Request
+* In JS8Call, go to *File -> Settings -> General -> Networking & Autoreply -> Idle timeout -
+  disable autoreply after:* Click and hold the down arrow scroll icon until the value shows as Disabled
+* In JS8Call, go to *File -> Settings -> General -> Station -> Callsign Groups (comma separated)* add
+  `@MB`
+* Click OK to save all JS8Call settings
+* In JS8Call, click the **Deselect** button to ensure no stations are selected.
+* Open a command box, `cd` to the directory containing the MbServer code
-* Run the mb_server.py script
+* Run the mb_server.py script with the command `python mb_server.py`

 Your station is now ready to accept calls for microblog posts.

-If a JS8Call user does not interact with the program via the keyboard for a period of time, an idle timer pops and the user gets a dialog box warning "You have been idle for more than 60 minutes".
-Unless you respond to the dialog box, JS8Call stops transmitting, including the sending of messages pushed through its API.
-This timeout is controlled by *File -> Settings -> General -> Networking & Autoreply -> Idle timeout - disable autoreply after:* The default value is 60 minutes of inactivity.
-The maximum value is 1440 minutes or 24 hours.
-To run the server for prolonged periods you should diable this timer on the server machine.

-In JS8Call, go to *File -> Settings -> General -> Networking & Autoreply -> Idle timeout - disable autoreply after:* Click and hold the down arrow scroll icon until the value shows as Disabled.
+\* Prior to version 0.17.0, there were additional steps to create a posts directory and then to copy sample data into that directory.
+MbServer now comes pre-configured to deliver sample posts from the sample posts directory that is in the downloaded package.
+This change was made to provide a simpler installation for those just wanting to try MbServer.
+You can, of course, move this directory to wherever you prefer and populate it with your own posts.

 ## Running the server
 You don't need to stop the server to add a new post to the posts directory; the server will check the list of posts on each request and update the latest post information in the next @MB announcement.